Bilimungwe has four reed and thatch chalets...

 Equipment: Some of the rooms can be fitted with an extra bed to accommodate a child sharing with their parents.

-Notes: Bilimungwe Bushcamp is unfenced so dangerous animals do roam through the camp.
+Notes: Bilimungwe Bushcamp is unfenced so dangerous animals regularly roam through the camp.
 Children must be under the constant supervision of their parents.

 Power supply: Solar Power

 Power supply notes: There are no plug points in the rooms but camera batteries can be given to the manager for charging.
 In the event of a series of cloudy days, charging facilities may be limited, or charging could take longer than normal.